GUIDE 2024

 How to Ask for a Promotion?

 As you grow, you’ll take on more duties.
+Taking on additional responsibilities also contributes to your professional development, helping you grow in your career.
 The more work you do, the bigger the impact you’ll leave on the company.
 But when to ask for a promotion and how to ask?

 You should consider moving up in your career when you take on more tasks.
 Check your original job description.
 Do you have duties that aren’t part of your job description?
 A significant bump is if you currently have management or leadership duties.